Electric Vehicle Charging Research

 MGE has installed 27 public charging stations at 18 locations throughout our electric service area.

 - How reliably the technology works.

 Participants provide MGE feedback on their charging experience.
-In exchange, participants can join our network and plug into our stations during our study.
+In exchange, participants receive updates about the study and any operational issues with the charging stations.

 Home-based EV charging